-The Spring 2013 London program through CAPA International Education (Centers for Academic Programs Abroad) will take place at their strategically designed study center, located in the Royal Borough of Kensington and Chelsea.
+The London program through CAPA The Global Education network will take place at their strategically designed study center, located in the Royal Borough of Kensington and Chelsea.
 The program has been intentionally designed to engage Union College students through coursework, internships and cultural activities.
 These integrated elements will give Union College students an opportunity to understand and experience a dynamic and international global city.

 Course of Study